Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

       early_stopping_metric_minimize=True,
       early_stopping_rounds=200)
 ```
-The last parameter indicates to ValidationMonitor that it should stop the training process if the loss did not decrease in 200 steps (rounds) of training.
+The last parameter indicates the ValidationMonitor.
+It suggests that the training process should stop if the loss doesn't decrease in the 200 training steps (rounds).

 [**StopAtStepHook**](https://www.tensorflow.org/api_docs/python/tf/train/StopAtStepHook)